Enjoy FREE UK shipping - on every order!

 You need to think about how hard wearing your medical alert product will be – for instance silicone wristbands are very lightweight and comfortable but they can wear out quickly especially when swimming, doing water sports or activities such as hiking and climbing.
 If you decide to use a silicone wristband then maybe consider buying a couple of spares to take with you so that if one breaks you have a back-up that you can wear.

 A good option could be a friendship cord style bracelet.
-It’s adjustable and washable (which is important for those occasional dips in the water, and for chucking the whole contents of the rucksack in the wash). examples of these would be our Soul or Fusion bracelets which can be made in a number of colours to suit your taste.
+It’s adjustable and washable (which is important for those occasional dips in the water, and for chucking the whole contents of the rucksack in the wash).
+Examples of these would be our Soul or Fusion bracelets which can be made in a number of colours to suit your taste.

 If you have a lot of information to include (or want to include several languages), many of our chain bracelets can be fitted with additional charms to make sure that you have the space you need.
 Perhaps engrave one language per charm?